pegvin/test-repo/README.md

 https://user-images.githubusercontent.com/75035219/209579067-40499caf-80d1-47ef-a3c2-64af47c04d5b.mp4

+**NOTE**: after forking the repository, please make it private because anybody can download your generated build which is a direct violation of the EULA.

 if this really helped you, please join aseprite's discord server and thank them for this masterpiece, and if possible buy it in future.

 ---